wp-plugins/wpsync/readme.txt

 Contributors: jmagnone
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VVE9SYHSM38FY
-Tags: google, spreadsheets, import, synchronize, posts, edit, convert, google docs, excel, csv Requires at least: 3.1
+Tags: google, spreadsheets, import, synchronize, posts, edit, convert, google docs, excel, csv Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 4.1.1
 Stable tag: trunk

-WP Sync is a very simple plugin for WordPress that helps you to import Google Spreadsheet into individual WP posts.
-You can use this plugin to import a Google Spreadsheet into individual blog posts for example if you are preparing a business directory or importing a large spreadsheet with data into your blog or website.
+WP Sync is a very simple plugin for WordPress that helps you to import Google Sheets into individual WP posts.
+You can use this plugin to import a Google Sheets spreadsheet into individual blog posts for example if you are preparing a business directory or importing a large spreadsheet with data into your blog or website.
 In recent versions of the plugin it also supports to import Custom Fields or meta values, so you can easily prepare a spreadsheet in Google Docs with all the information to be importer and the plugin will do it.

 == Description ==